jquery-archive/jquery-mobile/CONTRIBUTING.md

 $ cd /path/to/your/www/root/
 ```

-Clone your jQuery UI fork to work locally.
+Clone your jQuery Mobile fork to work locally.

 *Note: be sure to replace `[USERNAME]` with your GitHub username.*